“GIVE me lucky generals,” Napoleon is supposed

 According to a local security guard, Abba Shehu, the total death toll is unknown because bodies are still being recovered from the streets and the surrounding bush where insurgents hunted down fleeing villagers.

-Boko Haram has increasingly been attacking towns and villagers - viewing them as “soft targets” as Nigerian forces push them out of their city strongholds.
+viewing them as “soft targets” as Nigerian forces push them out of their

 Former residents of Baga on the border with Chad - which was the scene of a massacre last year in which up 2,000 people were killed - are reportedly too frightened to return home as Boko Haram fighters retreated to the heavily guarded islands around Lake Chad.